vinceimbat/vinceimbat/content/thoughts/my vision statement.md

 # To Do

-- As I go deeper into [[thoughts/free religion|free religion]], I should be open to revising this document to articulate how I aspire to be in a world I share with other human beings, creatures, and non-living things.
+- As I go deeper into [[jiyu shukyo|jiyu shukyo]], I should be open to revising this document to articulate how I aspire to be in a world I share with other human beings, creatures, and non-living things.